yszh8/chatc.github.io/_pages/about.md

 Research
 ======

 My research interests lie in Large Language Models, Agents, and Multi-Agent LLM Systems.
-Specifically, I am interested in building Distributional Agent Systems for work:
+Specifically, I am interested in building Distributional Multi-Agent LLM Systems for Work (AgentSociety4Work), using multi-agent systems to function as collaborative organizational entities.
+It involves two parts of research with diverse domains:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Scalable, efficient, trustworthy, Collaborative Large Language Model Agent systems.**  (Agent + NLP)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Scalable, efficient, trustworthy, Collaborative Large Language Model Agent systems.**  (Agent x NLP)

-To answer the following research questions:
+Fundamentally, I aim to explore how multiple language models can work together intelligently.
+My research focuses on the following questions:

-1. How can we design mechanisms to facilitate efficient, accurate, and context-aware communication between LLMs?
+1. How can we design mechanisms for efficient, accurate, and context-aware communication between LLMs?
-2. How can we harness the collective intelligence of LLMs to address reasoning challenges and high-stakes decision-making tasks?
+2. How can we harness collective intelligence across multiple agents for complex reasoning and high-stakes decision-making?
-3. What technological, ethical, and policy frameworks should we establish to ensure the responsible integration of collaborative LLM systems into society?
+3. What technological, ethical, and policy frameworks are needed for the responsible integration of such systems into society?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Make the Agent Systems work in real-world organizations with humans.**

-I believe this requires the efforts of multiple domains.
-For instance, we need to answer the following research questions:
+I envision agents that can operate as effective members of human organizations, collaborating with people and other agents across domains.
+Key research directions include:

-1. Can we design a reliable memory system for the agents to work and act on long-term tasks?
-(Agent + Database)
+1. Designing reliable memory systems that enable agents to pursue long-term goals (Agent × Database)
-2. What makes an agent system work better than a single agent?
-(Agent + ML Theory)
+2. Understanding why and when multi-agent systems outperform single agents (Agent × ML Theory)
-3. How can Agents in organizations work with humans smoothly?
-(Agent + HCI)
+3. Creating smooth human–agent collaboration in practical workflows (Agent × HCI)
-4. Can Agents finish the tasks in an organization like a human being, such as computer use (Agent + CV), actional decision making (Agent + Robots)
+4. Developing actionable agents that can use computers, perceive visual environments, and make autonomous decisions (Agent × CV/Robotics)

 News
 ======

 \[2025.10\] I passed my Phd defense, thanks to everyone who supports and helps me in my PhD study!
-Next, I will join [DAPLab](https://daplab.cs.columbia.edu/) to work on multi-agent systems for work!
+Next, it is very excited to join [DAPLab](https://daplab.cs.columbia.edu/) to work on multi-agent systems for work!

 \[2025.7\] [PSU News](https://www.psu.edu/news/engineering/story/qa-how-are-researchers-optimizing-ai-systems-science) reports three recent projects I particiated in!
 Thanks, PSU!